 You can purchase a single visit pass if you hold the Delta SkyMiles® Platinum American Express Card for $39 per visit.
 Better yet, certain credit cards offer complimentary access.
 Flying first or business class on Delta (or their partners) can get you in for free.
 Or you can buy an annual lounge membership – or get it free through your Delta Medallion Elite status.

-Let’s walk through the different ways in which you can get into the Delta Sky Club.
+Let’s walk through the different ways you can get into the Delta Sky Club.

 Carry the Platinum Card from American Express